-B. Appointment Procedures

-- 1. The Court is responsible for overseeing the appointment of cases to panel attorneys.
+- B. Appointment Procedures - 1.
+The Court is responsible for overseeing the appointment of cases to panel attorneys.
 The Court will maintain a record of panel attorney appointments and, when appropriate, data reflecting the apportionment of appointments between attorneys from the Federal Public Defender Office and Panel attorneys. - 2.
-Appointment of cases to Division CJA panel members will be at the Court's discretion.
-The Court will consider the nature of the case, the characteristics of the defendant, and the background and experience of the potential appointed attorneys in order to ensure effective assistance of counsel is provided. - 3.
+Appointment of cases to Division CJA panel members will be made on impartial basis at the Court's discretion.
+The Court will consider the nature of the case, the characteristics of the defendant, and the background and experience of the potential appointed attorneys in order to ensure effective assistance of counsel is provided This procedure will assist in producing a balanced distribution of appointments among the members of the CJA Panel and providing quality representation for each CJA defendant. - 3.
 Under special circumstances, a judge may find it necessary to appoint a member of the bar of the Court who is not a member of the Division CJA Panel.
 These circumstances may include cases in which the judge determines that the appointment of a particular attorney is in the interests of justice, judicial economy, or continuity of representation, or for any other compelling reason.
-It is not anticipated that special circumstances will arise often, and the procedures set forth in the Plan are presumed to be sufficient in the majority of cases in which counsel are to be appointed.
+It is not anticipated that special circumstances will arise often, and the procedures set forth in the District Plan are presumed to be sufficient in the majority of cases in which counsel are to be appointed.
 Appointments made under this section will be reported to the CJA Committee by the appointing judge.